 Call 911 to report the accident; let the dispatcher know if you believe someone may have been injured.
 While still inside your vehicle, be mindful of oncoming traffic and the possibility that a distracted driver may not see or expect you to be stopped in the roadway.
+Should you suspect the other party was distracted, it might be a good time to reach out to a distracted driving liability lawyer for guidance.
 Also be mindful of the other vehicle’s whereabouts.
 You will want to have a basic description of the vehicle in the event the driver tries to flee the scene (there are approximately 1,000 injury hit-and-runs in Orange County annually).
 If it is safe and reasonable under the conditions, both vehicles should remain right where they are until law enforcement arrives.

 To begin with, avoiding treatment is dangerous.
 You may have suffered internal injuries or other harm that is more serious than you realize.
 Moreover, by not going to the doctor you are in effect forfeiting your personal injury claim.
 You cannot win without medical records documenting your injuries.
 So, if you have medical insurance, use it.
 If you do not have medical insurance, contact our office for advice.
 We have a working relationship with medical providers throughout Southern California.
 We may be able to speak with your doctors and assure them that they will receive payment out of your settlement when the time comes.